TigsterCox/VoronMods/panels/readme.md

 My panels are 3mm acrylic and 5mm foam
 The gap between the frame and the top lip of these is 7.5mm

-THIS IS NOT COMPATABLE WITH MY REAR MONOLITH PANEL MOD

 BOM:
 8 Vertical Midspannage retainers    (8 for rearpanel mod) 12 Horizontal midspannage retainers (11 for rearpanel mod)